0xSero/partisia-docs/docs/voting-contract.md

 ````

  **3) Defining the initialization:**
  To initialize the contract we need to identify the proposal and constrain who can vote.
-When we initialize, the beforemetioned contract state becomes live on the chain.
+When we initialize, the aforementioned contract state becomes live on the chain.

 ````rust
 #[init]